benjamin-hodgson/Contexts/README.md

 -----------------------------

-Contexts is a 'Context-Specification'-style test framework for Python, inspired by C#'s [`Machine.Specifications`](https://github.com/machine/machine.specifications).
+Contexts is a 'Context-Specification'-style test framework for Python 3.3 and above, inspired by C#'s [`Machine.Specifications`](https://github.com/machine/machine.specifications).

 Writing tests which read like sentences can encourage you to focus your testing efforts on the externally